sei-msd/test-terraform-reviewer/README.md

 # Terraform Reviewer Demo Project

-This is a sample project demonstrating how to use the [terraform-reviewer](https://github.com/seii-saintway/terraform-reviewer) GitHub Action for automated Terraform code reviews.
+This is a simple sample project demonstrating how to use the [terraform-reviewer](https://github.com/seii-saintway/terraform-reviewer) GitHub Action for automated Terraform code reviews.

 ## Project Structure